Skip to content

 @kozou/api3335The in-house REST layer, bound to 127.0.0.1

-The only thing that changes versus the default is the data path: the Admin UI’s server-side fetches now reach @kozou/api (in-process) instead of a PostgREST container, and @kozou/api issues SQL to PostgreSQL directly.
-The Admin UI’s own code is unchanged.
+The Admin UI’s server-side fetches reach @kozou/api in-process, and @kozou/api issues SQL to PostgreSQL directly.

 FlagDefaultDescription